l-rossetti/property-manager/README.md

 # PROPERTY MANAGER

+### HOW TO EXECUTE THE .zip PACKAGE
+The package has been compiled with Java-8:

+    unzip property-manager-1.0-SNAPSHOT.zip
+    chmod +x property-manager-1.0-SNAPSHOT/bin/property-manager
+    ./property-manager-1.0-SNAPSHOT/bin/property-manager -Dplay.crypto.secret=abcdefghijk

 ### OVERVIEW
 The property manager is a piece of software that allow a user to add/remove/modify a property and its attributes.